-These Atlas thermal gloves come with high-quality and with an affordable price tag.
+These Atlas thermal gloves are high-quality and have an affordable price tag.
 The seamless cotton thermal liner adds insulation and keeps your hands warm during colder temperatures.

 This makes them ideal for cold weather roofing.

-The rubber coating found on the palm of the glove has the purpose to provide good traction when handling slippery and wet materials.
+The rubber coating found on the palm of the gloves provides good traction when handling slippery and wet materials.
 It also protects you from abrasion and cutting.

-They’re lightweight and not bulky, making them extra comfortable and flexible for a good dexterity.
+They’re lightweight and not bulky, making them extra comfortable and flexible for good dexterity.

-However, in a freezing winter, these gloves alone are not enough.
+However, in cold winter, these gloves alone are not enough.
 For extra warmth, you should add some more layers, like a fingerless winter glove over this one.

 6. Best for Impact Protection: Mechanix Wear M-Pact